4 Examples

 which is not shown here to avoid inflating the example.

-The dataset for the second example is an intravascular infusion single dose data which can be found in examples/03_book_examples/Example_2/IV_Infusion_Single_Dose.xls
+The WinNonlin data set for the second example is an IV infusion single dose data which can be found in examples/03_book_examples/Example_2/IV_Infusion_Single_Dose.xls

 dataOrig <- readxl::read_excel(dataFile)

-The contents of this dataset (15 first rows) are shown below.
+The first 15 rows of this data set are shown below.

-## The first row of the dataset contains no relevant data
+## The first row of a WinNonlin data set often contains no relevant

 dataOrig <- dataOrig[-1,]